TareqK/Compiler-Construction-Course/Notes/syntaxAnalysis.markdown

 > &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; -->
 > THE STUDENT READS A BOOK

+In the same way, the parser tries to **derive** your source program from the starting symbol of the grammar.

 Lets say we have these sentences :

 > THE BOOK BUYS A STUDENT